dbachelder/get-shit-done-opencode/command/gsd/research-phase.md

    - Analyze phase to identify knowledge gaps
    - Determine research domains (architecture, ecosystem, patterns, pitfalls)
    - Execute comprehensive research via Context7 MCP, official docs
+   - Cross-verify all findings

 For documentation lookups, use Context7 MCP:
 1. mcp__context7__resolve-library-id with libraryName
 2. mcp__context7__get-library-docs with the resolved ID

-   - Cross-verify all findings
-   - Create RESEARCH.md with actionable ecosystem knowledge
+6. **WRITE the RESEARCH.md file** - Do NOT just present findings inline.
+You MUST write `.planning/phases/XX-name/{phase}-RESEARCH.md` using the template.
-6. Present the "What's next?" menu and STOP.
+7. Present the "What's next?" menu and STOP.
 Wait for user to explicitly choose an option before proceeding.
 Do NOT continue to planning or implementation.
 </process>

 <when_to_use>